qingpu1988/LF-Disparity-Estimation-VS-Sub/README.md

  ![ The VS-Sub model pipeline.](https://github.com/qingpu1988/LF-Disparity-Estimation-VS-Sub/blob/main/fig2.png)

-****The code and pretrain model can be found in folder "VS-Sub", and the training code will be released soon after the manuscript is accpted****
+****The code and pretrain model can be found in folder "VS-Sub", and the training code will be released soon after the manuscript is accpted**** This code is heavily borrowed from [DistgDisp](https://github.com/YingqianWang/DistgDisp).
+Many Thanks!

 we also retraied several learning-based methods on our TO-LF dataset.
 The pretarined models can be found in folder "Pretrained".